MattPicDev/mtg-collection-builder/README.md

 5. **"I would like to tell users who look at the README how this program was generated using prompts.
 Could you add a section to the readme that documents the set of prompts that I provided to you since we started?
 Include which model was used as well."**
    - Added this documentation section

+### Bug Fix - Rapid Input Mode
+6. **"There is a problem with the rapid input mode.
+When I press the enter key, it should automatically go to the next card, until it reaches the end of the set, at which point it should Save & Finish.
+Right now, the enter key does nothing."**
+   - Fixed Enter key functionality to auto-advance to next card
+   - Implemented auto-save when reaching the end of a set
+   - Added proper state management between cards
+   - Enhanced user feedback with completion messages

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data